-- Take places on the swings.
-Put only only one of the swings in motion, the other one should remain static.
+- Swing only one of the swings, the other one should remain static.
 When the amplitude of the first swing is noticeable, let them move freely.
-What is their behaviour?
+What happens?

-- Try swinging in such a way that the swings move to the same side at the same moment – it is a symmetric oscillation.
+- Try swinging in such a way that the swings move in the same direction at the same time – this is symmetric oscillation.

-- Try swinging in such a manner that the swings move to the opposite sides at the same moment – this is an antisymmetric oscillation.
+- Try swinging in such a manner that the swings move in the opposite directions at the same time – this is antisymmetric oscillation.

 The two swings are connected with a rope and make a set of coupled pendulums.
-By sitting on a swing we become part of that model.
-When one person swings and then both let their move swings freely, we can observe the phenomenon of oscillation conveyance: so far immobile swing starts moving, reaching its highest amplitude.
+By sitting on one swing you become part of that model.
+When one person swings and they both let their swings move freely, you see the phenomenon of oscillation conveyance: the immobile swing starts moving, reaching its highest amplitude.
 At the same time, the amplitude of the other swing decreases.
 After some time the cycle repeats.
-The process does not loop infinitely because of the air resistance and friction affecting the swings.
+The process does not loop infinitely because of air resistance and friction acting on the swings.

 Transmission of vibration is very often an undesirable effect.
-Especially dangerous are the oscillations of small frequencies, which are transferred to people while working with machines and devices for materials processing (drilling, crashing, grinding).
-The problem also pertains to communication and transport – while sitting in cars, buses, planes and trains, we have to deal with transmission of vibrations as well.
+Oscillations of small frequencies are particularly dangerous as they are transferred to people working with machines and devices in material processing (drilling, crashing, grinding).
+The problem also pertains to communication and transport –in cars, buses, planes and trains, you experience transmission of vibrations as well.